A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Introduction

-Although, completely different in principle, the Fitzpatrick and Pejsachowicz bifurcation invariant can be seen as a global version of the Alexander's invariant.
-In fact given a family of quasilinear Fredholm maps of index zero continuously parameterized by a smooth compact manifold $X$ with $f_x(0)=0$, the obstruction to deforming such a family to a family of isomorphism is the {\em analytical index\/} (or {\em index bundle\/}), namely an element of the reduced Grothendieck group of virtual vector bundles $\KOr(X)$ and quite naturally the bifurcation invariant in this setting is provided by $J(\Ind L)$, where where now $J$ is the $J$-homomorphism of Atiyah-Adams.
-Moreover in \cite{FitPej91} it was proven that if $f$ is such a family then there is a homotopy invariant belonging to the first (singular) cohomology group with $\Z_2$ coefficients whose non-triviality insures the existence of a bifurcation point from the trivial branch.
-This invariant is in fact the first Stiefel-Whitney class of the analytical index and its non-triviality can be geometrically interpreted as the non-orientability of the index bundle.
+However the inspiration for our results is a series of papers authored by Fitzpatrick and Pejsachowicz \cite{FitPej91}, \cite{Pej88} \cite{Pej01} among others.
+In this paper the authors defined a bifurcation invariant which could be roughly seen as a global version of the Alexander's invariant.
+In fact, given a family of quasilinear Fredholm maps of index zero continuously parameterized by a smooth compact manifold $X$ with $f_x(0)=0$, the obstruction to deforming such a family to a family of isomorphism is the {\em analytical index\/} (or {\em index bundle\/}), namely an element of the Grothendieck group of virtual vector bundles $\KK^0(X)$ and quite naturally the bifurcation invariant in this setting is provided by $J(\Ind L)$, where $J$ is the $J$-homomorphism of Atiyah-Adams.
+More precisely they proved that if $f$ is such a family then there is a homotopy invariant belonging to the first (singular) cohomology group with $\Z_2$ coefficients whose non-triviality insures the existence of a bifurcation point from the trivial branch.
+This invariant is nothing but the first Stiefel-Whitney class of the analytical index and its non-triviality can be geometrically interpreted as the non-orientability of the index bundle.

-What we propose here is to consider the particular case of families of self-adjoint Fredholm maps which naturally arise in calculus of variation, by showing that in this situation a more refined invariant arises.
-In fact, we will show that the bifurcation is related to the non triviality of the {\em first Chern class of the index bundle.\/} Moreover, by using this invariant, we are able to prove a result about the {\em Lebesgue covering dimension\/} of the bifurcation set in the same vein of \cite{FitPej91}.
+We point out that all the quoted papers are non variational in nature and as we shall see the situation in the variational case is deeply different.
+For this reason, in this paper we restrict ourselves to the case of families of self-adjoint Fredholm maps which naturally arise in calculus of variation, by showing that in this situation a more refined invariant arises.
+In this case in fact, we will show that the bifurcation is related to the non triviality of the {\em first Chern class of the index bundle\/} instead to the first Stiefel-Whitney class.
+Moreover, by using this invariant, we are able to prove a result about the {\em Lebesgue covering dimension of the bifurcation set\/}.

+As an application of our main result we give a quantitative result on the bifurcation set for a several parameter family of perturbed geodesics on semi-Riemannian manifolds.
+We recall that perturbed geodesics ($p$-geodesics) are trajectories of a simple mechanical system on a semi Riemannian manifold $M$ of finite dimension $n$.
+They are critical points of the energy functional defined on the space of paths on $M$ by

+where $g$ is a semi Riemannian metric on $M$ and $V$ is a time-dependent potential.
+When the metric is indefinite, the functional $E$ is of strongly indefinite type and the ordinary Morse index of its critical points is infinite.
+In \cite{MPP}, we associated to each non degenerate perturbed geodesic $\ga$ a generalized Morse index $ \ispec (\ga) \in \Z$ and shown that it coincides with the conjugate index $\icon(\ga),$ an integer that counts algebraically the total number of conjugate points along $\gamma$.